The Masovian Voivode Application Process

 Apply for Polish passport or ID at the consulate

-With the confirmation certificate in hand, you can apply for a Polish passport (paszport) and a Polish national ID card (dowód osobisty) at any Polish consulate.
+With the confirmation certificate in hand, you can apply for a Polish passport (paszport) and a Polish national ID card (dowód osobisty) at any Polish consulate — the 2022 passport act permits a passport application at any passport authority, unlike the district-bound confirmation filing in step 4.
 The Polish passport is valid for ten years for adults; the national ID is useful for EU travel and identification within the Schengen area.
 Allow several weeks for issuance.

 - 10